File Taxes For Your

 The one class of stock requirement

 Usually, companies have a class of shares, which is a type of stock with different voting rights.
 Corporations with an S status are only allowed to have once class of stock.
 This means that one class can have voting rights while the other doesn’t, a voting stock and a non-voting stock.
 This could come in handy if the shareholders are owned by family members and the family members want to give ownership to their children without losing control of the company.
 The shareholders with stock in the corporation all get the same amount of dividends or distribution of company profits.
 If the corporation dissolves or liquidates the business, asset distributions will be given to the shareholders at the same time.
-Giving out stock to more than 100 shareholders or to ineligible shareholders could put the company at risk of losing its S status.
+Giving out stock to more than 100 shareholders or to ineligible shareholders could put the company at risk of losing the option to file with S Corp status.

 Number of shareholders